Llisha-Bleu/Election-Analysis/README.md

 3. Calculate the percentage of votes each candidates won
 4. Calculate the total number of votes each candidate won
 5. Determine the winner of the election based on popular vote

+## Purpose
+The purpose of this analysis is to provide additional data to complete the audit of the local congressional election.

 ## Resources
 - **Data Source:** election_results.csv